as107062597/cd-extended/README.md

 Install
 =======
-You can install the tool by following these steps after cloning this repository.\
+First, please make sure that your computer has g++ version **8.1** or **higher** installed before proceeding with the installation.

-First, you need to clone this repository.
+Afterward, you need to clone this repository.

     git clone https://github.com/as107062597/cd-extended.git